RiftValleySoftware/basalt/main/README.md

 This is the requested response type.
 It is required, and will generally be either `"json"` or `"xml"`, depending on what type of response you want.

 It can also be `"xsd"`, but be aware that specifying this will ignore all other parameters, and simply return the XML for the plugin's schema.

+`"csv"` is a special case.
+It can only be specified for the "God Mode" `"backup"` command.

 TYPES OF RECORDS
 ----------------